IEN Bridging/RN Re-entry Program

 Applications to the program at the Centre for Nursing Studies (CNS) are reviewed for admission once all documentation has been received.
 Incomplete applications will not be processed.
 Please download and complete the registration form(PDF) before submitting your documentation.

 We invite you to see the student handbook below for admission requirements for the IEN Bridging/RN Re-Entry program.
-If you have any questions regarding the IEN Bridging/RN Re-Entry program, please contact the Registrar for Continuing Nursing Studies, Catherine Rice, by email at catherine.e.rice@mun.ca or by phone at 709-777-8174.
+If you have any questions regarding the IEN Bridging/RN Re-Entry program, please contact the secretary for Continuing Nursing Studies, Stephanie Barrington, by email at stephanie.barrington@mun.ca or by phone at 709-777-8162.

 More information can be found in the 2023-24 IEN Bridging RN Re-Entry Student Handbook (PDF)